Qiskit/qiskit-ibm-runtime/docs/sessions.rst

 A session is a contract between the user and the Qiskit Runtime service that ensures that a collection of jobs can be grouped and jointly prioritized by the quantum computer’s job scheduler.
 This eliminates artificial delays caused by other users’ jobs running on the same quantum device during the session time.

 .. image:: images/session-overview.png
+  :width: 400

 In simple terms, once your session is active, jobs submitted within the session will not be interrupted by other users’ jobs.

 Compared with jobs that use the `fair share scheduler <https://quantum-computing.ibm.com/lab/docs/iql/manage/systems/queue>`__, sessions become particularly beneficial when running programs that require iterative calls between classical and quantum resources, where a large number of jobs are submitted sequentially.
 This is the case, for example, when training a variational algorithm such as VQE or QAOA, or in device characterization experiments.

+Primitives are core functions that provide a simplified interface for defining near-time quantum-classical workloads required to efficiently build and customize applications.
+They perform foundational quantum computing tasks and act as an entry point to the Qiskit Runtime service.
+Primitive program interfaces vary based on the type of task that you want to run on the quantum computer and the corresponding data that you want returned as a result.
+After identifying the appropriate primitive for your program, you can use Qiskit to prepare inputs, such as circuits, observables (for Estimator), and customizable options to optimize your job.
+For more information, see the `Primitives <primitives.html>`__ topic.

 Benefits of using sessions
 ---------------------------

+There are several benefits to using sessions:

 * Jobs that belong to a single algorithm run are run together without interruptions, increasing efficiency if your program submits multiple sequential jobs.
    .. note::
     The queuing time does not decrease for a single job submitted within a session.